 I will make every reasonable effort to accommodate students with documented disabilities.
-Students requesting accommodations must provide documentation from the Disability Resource Center during the first two weeks of class (or within two weeks of DRC certification).
+Students requesting accommodations must provide documentation from the Disability Resource Center in a timely fashion.

 Withdrawals/Incompletes

 The Undergraduate Bulletin and the Registrar's Office website describe the University policies regarding withdrawals and incompletes (http://reg.uga.edu/policies/withdrawals).
 If you don't complete the initial required administrative tasks of the course (e.g., the questionnaire), or are demonstrably not attending class and completing work, I may withdraw you from the course for "excessive absence".